yaxarat/Sample-Sign-Up-Form/README.md

 Also, test the state, not the implementation.
 So I always preferred on creating fakes rather than using mocking library to mocks.
 Data source and use-cases are intentionally designed to make this easier.

+For UI tests, similar can be said thanks to how easy it is to write them thanks to compose and dagger.
+You can see my examples in app's androidTest package.

 ## Architecture

 Ever since the debut of Jetpack compose, I've preferred using MVI architecture.
 Declarative and very state based nature of Jetpack compose and the immutable and unidirectional programming MVI allows matches very nicely.